-"It is a great pleasure that we can now mark the beginning of the physical construction of Dana V. With the construction of Dana V, Denmark will have a research vessel at the latest and most advanced technical level, which can sail almost silently in Oceans and Arctic water.
+"It is a great pleasure that we can now mark the beginning of the physical construction of Dana V. With the construction of Dana V, Denmark will have a research vessel at the latest and most advanced technical level, which can sail almost silently in the oceans and Arctic waters.
 Dana V will be a crucial platform for a wide range of research tasks in the Danish Realm," says DTU Director Claus Nielsen.

 “The Dana V represents a major leap forward for Danish marine research.
 Equipped with state-of-the-art technology, it combines long-range navigation capabilities with a strong focus on marine ecosystem preservation, allowing it to operate in the most demanding Arctic conditions.
 This vessel reflects our commitment to innovation and marine science,” said Marcos and Guillermo Freire, general managers at Freire Shipyard.